-Resources to Help You To Be a Successful Online Student! (more to come)
+Resources to Help You To Be a Successful Online Student!

 - How to upload a photo to Canvas

-- How to Submit an Assignment on Canvas
+- How to submit an assignment on Canvas

 - How to Participate in a Discussion on Canvas

-Math and Scince Resources
+Math and Science Resources

 - Khan Academy

 - The Math League